calebstewart/pwncat/README.md

 for `setup.py`.
 This allows changes to the local repository to immediately be observed with your installed package.

+### Paramiko

+When connecting to a host with SSH, `paramiko` is used to connect.
+Due to paramiko not implementing the full socket interface, I forked paramiko and implemented the features to make it compatible with a built-in socket.
+I submitted a pull request with `paramiko`.
+The pull request was accepted but has still not been merged.
+As a result, the `setup.py` script references my custom fork of paramiko.
+Some users have had issues where python does not install the custom fork and instead installs standard paramiko.
+In this case, you will get an error telling you to install the custom fork of paramiko.
+I'm working on fixing the setup script to ensure the correct version is installed and in the long run would like to remove this dependency eventually.
+In the meantime, if the fix recommended by pwncat does not work, please comment on issue #60 for help.

 ## Docker Image

 The recommended installation method is a Python virtual environment.
 This